 "We are monitoring tsunami warnings and are taking all measures with local coast guards and pilotage agencies to ensure the safety of our passengers," the captain said, adding: "The health and safety of our guests is our top priority...
 We appreciate your understanding and we will continue to update as more information becomes available."

-The family made it through the night and experienced relatively calm conditions, although Dietrich said there were high winds.
-Other than the pools and decks being closed, everything went on as normal.
+The family made it through the night and experienced relatively calm conditions, despite Dietrich saying there were strong winds.
+Aside from the pools and decks being closed, everything went on as normal.
 Afterwards, the cruise ship remained on course.

 As of 5:27 p.m. local time on July 29, the U.S. Tsunami Warning System canceled the tsunami warning for coastal areas of southeastern Alaska.
 However, as of 9:20 a.m. local time, a tsunami advisory remained in effect for Alaska's Aleutian Islands.

-“But we were out at sea, which is said to be one of the safest places to be on a ship,” Dietrich said.
+“But we were out at sea, which they say is one of the safest places to be on a ship,” Dietrich said.

 Marina in Sitka, Alaska